Semantic Cache

 - "Where do we store auth tokens?"

-These can all point to the same cached context if the underlying meaning is close enough.
+These can all point to the same cached context when the underlying meaning is close enough.

 Default behavior